envenomator/agon-flashlegacy/README.md

-# Agon legay firmware update utility
+# Agon legacy firmware update utility
 The Agon firmware update utility is able to flash MOS a file on the SD card on any Agon running MOS versions 1.00/1.01/1.02, without using any cables.

 ### Installation